How to Track Leads in Salesforce and View Your Original Source

 The biggest decision you need to make is how long the eligibility limit for campaign influence is.
 Essentially how many days after a campaign touches a contact should it be considered to have helped with the sale.

-The problem with Salesforce lead tracking
+What are the challenges with Salesforce lead tracking

-A user might have seen a PPC ad, but registered it as “just Google”.
+Second, the answers you get are generally too vague and people will typically only remember the channels they interacted with.
+For example, a user might have seen a PPC ad, but registered it as “just Google”.

 That’s a return on ad spend you can’t see.
-And that’s only part of the problem.

 Missing lead source data in Salesforce